 The first image that came to my mind was the damage and devastation from the EF5 tornado that leveled Greensburg, Kansas, in May 2007.
 I actually drove through Greensburg on my way to Liberal, Kansas, on that fateful friday evening for visitation exchange with my ex-husband.
 I remember seeing that storm from a distance as I traveled east on US Hwy 54, and I said to my kids, "Oh boy, somebody under those clouds is really getting it tonight", but at the time, I really had no idea just how bad.
 I headed back to Wichita around 10:00 that evening thinking that I had probably given the worst of the storm time enough to cross US Hwy 54 without us getting in its way, but when I reached Bucklin, Kansas, I was turned around by a deputy who informed me that the entire town of Greensburg, Kansas, had been destroyed by a tornado.

 I quickly snapped back to reality.
 Although I was tempted to just succumb to full-blown panic, and I realized that I was doing everything that I possibly could in my current situation.
 As Rhianna, singer/songwriter/superstar, once said, "God has this thing about doing stuff His own way and there really is just nothing you can do about that."
-I looked at my children with a calm smile, and I told them that I loved them (and that if we died they should meet me at the red pole...but that was really just more for good measure...haha).
+I looked at my children with a calm smile, and I told them that I loved them.
 We quickly went over once again how we would go to the bathroom, shut the door, and wrap the pillows around our heads if it appeared we would take a direct hit, but until we knew we just had to stay alert.

 It wasn't much longer until we got the news that the tornado had arrived in Wichita and the southeast side of town was taking a direct hit.
 Even though we live on the far north side of town, it was still too close for comfort, so we remained in the basement until the storm had completely passed, and we received the "all clear".
 I smiled at the kids and said, "Well, I guess we are spared tonight."
 Exhausted, we let our loved ones know we were ok, and suddenly, it was again business as usual.